HomeDing/homeding.github.io/elements/pms.md

 # PMS Element

+> draft ???

-The PMSElement allows using the air pollution sensors like the PMS5003 from Plantower to report the number of micro particles in the air.
+The PMSElement allows using the air pollution sensors like the PMS5003 from plantower to report the number of micro particles in the air.

 ## About the sensor